Southampton-RSG/2015-09-17-southampton/novice/python-unit-testing/motivation.md

 Letters – Retraction, Science 22 December 2006

 ## And he's not alone...

 - “A Test of Corrections for Extraneous Signals in Gridded Surface Temperature Data”, R. McKitrick et al, Climate Research, 2004
     + “McKitrick screws up yet again”, T. Lambert’s blog
     + “McKitrick mucks it up”, J. Quiggin’s blog

-“ERRATUM”, Climate Research, 2004
+- “ERRATUM”, Climate Research, 2004

-- “formula for computing cosine of absolute latitude … takes the angle in *radians*, but our data were entered in *degrees*”
+- “formula … takes the angle in *radians*, but our data were entered in *degrees*”

+## He's *really* not alone...

+- "Worms: Identifying Impacts on Education and Health in the Presence of Treatment Externalities", E. Miguel, M. Kremer, Econometrica, 2003
+    + "Wrong answers typed into the program", Buzzfeed
+- FreeSurfer neuroimaging analysis software
+    + Reviewed in PLOS one article "The Effects of FreeSurfer Version, ...", P. Habets et al.
+    + Results significantly different between v5.0.0 and two earlier versions and across machines

 ## What testing gives you